The Silver Cliff

 The Silver Cliff (O Abismo Prateado) is a 2011 Brazilian drama film directed by Karim Aïnouz.
 Alessandra Negrini won the Best Actress prize on the Havana Film Festival for her role.

 Plot

-Violeta (Alessandra Negrini) is a dentist married and with one son, having a normal working day.
+Violeta (Alessandra Negrini), a married dentist who has a son, is having a normal working day.
 While listening to a message left on the phone she panics.
-The message was written by her husband, Djalma (Otto Jr.), who said he was leaving her and going to Porto Alegre.
+The message was by her husband, Djalma (Otto Jr.), who said he was leaving her and going to Porto Alegre.
 He asks Violeta to not go after him, but she does not follow the advice and tries to travel as soon as possible, to the capital of Rio Grande do Sul.